rdorsch/brmdoor_libnfc/README.md

 # Brmdoor via libnfc and libfreefare

+This is a fork of excellent
+https://github.com/hiviah/brmdoor_libnfc.git .
+The for reduces the
+code to the nfc and authentification related functions.
+I.e. integration functions used in the Brmlab in Prague are removed.
+As a side effect there are no dependencies left to code not in Debian buster (upcoming Debian 10).

+In particular I removed

+- wiringPi support on the Raspberry Pi (used for pysically unlocking the door and an *OPEN/CLOSE state* button for people to indicate if place is opened to public.
+- IRC support to report information to an irc channel
+- SFTP/SpaceAPI support to upload status information to a server

+This removes all dependencies to software not included in Debian buster

 This is an access-control system implementation via contactless ISO 14443A cards and a PN53x-based reader.
 So you basically swipe your card, and if it's in database, the door unlocks.

 Info about authorized users and their cards and keys is stored in sqlite database.

-It also supports physical *OPEN/CLOSE state* button for people to indicate if place is opened to public.
-The state can be reported via IRC topic and SFTP upload in [SpaceAPI.net format](http://spaceapi.net/documentation).

 This was originally designed for Raspberry (Raspbian), but it also runs on other distros on Rapi and x86 if you have the PN532 USB reader.